ecoscape-earth/ecoscape-connectivity/README.md

 Function that computes the connectivity.
 This is the main function in the module.

+The connectivity and flow are encoded in the output geotiffs as follows:

+- For connectivity, the values from [0, 1] are rescaled to the range 0..255 and encoded as integers.
+- For flow, the values of $f \in [0, \infty)$ are encoded in log-scale via
+  $20 \cdot log_{10} (1 + f)$ (so that the flow is expressed in dB, like sound intensity), and clipped to integers in the 0..255 range.

 **Arguments**:

 - `habitat_fn`: name of habitat geotiff.
 This file must contain 0 = non habitat,